ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-04-02-functional-pages.md

 If you don't want certain pages to be searchable, add `search: false ` to the Front Matter of those pages.

+Full text search can be enabled by setting `search_full_content: true` in `_config.yml`.
+If you set `search: true` in `_config.yml`, a search button will be added to the upper right corner of all pages, which can be used even if there is no search page.

 ## 404 Page